-The medical biotechnology course will provide a fascinating overview of how living cells are used to research and produce pharmaceutical and diagnostic products that help treat and prevent human diseases.
+The medical biotechnology course will provide a fascinating overview of how living cells and animal models are used to investigate and produce pharmaceutical and diagnostic products that help treat and prevent human diseases.
 This course will demonstrate how an integrated and multidisciplinary approach can yield critical new leads to our understanding of disease generation.
 By stimulating lectures from key players in the research field students will become familiar with the techniques, approaches and inventions leading to future generations of pharmaceuticals.
-The students will receive lectures from specialists of companies in the Leiden Bio Science Park to show applications in biotechnology.
+The students will also receive lectures from specialists of companies in the Leiden Bio Science Park to show applications in biotechnology.
+Topics that will be covered include the drug discovery pipeline, vaccine development, biopharmaceuticals, transgenesis, gene therapy, stem cell therapy and tissue engineering.

 Mode of instruction

-A series of obligatory lectures provided by invited specialist speakers will be combined with own literature self-study.
-In addition there is self study from the following book: Medical Biotechnology, Pongracz and Keen, Churchill Livingstone (Elsevier).
-The students will have to write a short summary on the topic of the lecture before and subsequently formulate a few questions after the lectures.
+The course comprises a series of obligatory lectures provided by invited specialist speakers will be combined with self study from the following book: Medical Biotechnology, Pongracz and Keen, Churchill Livingstone (Elsevier).
+The students will have to prepare for the lectures by submitting online multiple choice tests.

-Medical Biotechnology, Pongracz and Keen, Churchill Livingstone (Elsevier).
+Obligatory book: Medical Biotechnology, Pongracz and Keen, Churchill Livingstone (Elsevier).
+This book is only available as e-book or second hand.

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.